 Current students have already received course selection materials from teachers.

-The Crow is a regularly published newsletter for parents of Pinkerton students outlining upcoming events and information.
+The Crow is a student published news website for parents of Pinkerton students outlining upcoming events and information.

 For certain CTE courses, this form must be completed and submitted to the CTE office in addition to selection via Edline.
 The specific courses are listed on this form.

-This document explains the enrollment process for CTE courses in the 2014-15 school year.
+This document explains the enrollment process for CTE courses.

 As a service to the Pinkerton community, we post the Daily Announcements that are read each morning over the school's public address system.